jspackiaraj/AY202223-WINT-CPP-CODE/WEEK05-CODE/01_ErrorHandlingWithIf_FileReading/README.md

 Ensure that the directory where you have the executable has the file __input1.txt__ stored.
 ## Outline of Solution ##
-Here is an outline of the steps you can follow to find the surface area and volume of a sphere:
+Here is an outline of the steps you can follow to read a file and have a basic error handling:

+The most common error occurs when the file is not available for a computer process because it is either locked by the operating system for another process, or it is not available in the location where the program is looking for it.
+In this case, we will only check if the file is available, using the `if` statement.

 1. The file which is to be opened is received as a parameter and the file is checked if it can be opened.
 2. Read the file line by line and add a newline before storing it in a variable.
 When there are no more lines in the file, return the contents of the file.
 3. If there is an error in opening the file (Typically, file not found), a string with contents __FNF__ is returned.
 This indicates that the file is  not available and the calling method, interprets the same accordingly.